themartiancompany/one-way-cross-chain-permissionless-router-bridge/README.md

       +10 GPYUSD
 ```

-3) User A presents valid signature to Gnosis vault of user B request to 10 PYUSD on Ethereum vault so user B is allowed to receive 8 GPYUSD from Gnosis vault.
+3) User A presents valid signature to Gnosis vault of user B request to bridge 10 PYUSD on Ethereum vault,
+   so user B is allowed to receive 8 GPYUSD from Gnosis vault.

 ```
-  Transaction G2:
+  Transaction G3:
     user A        =>     vault G
                 sig(E2)
 ```

-4) User B send request to receive 8 GPYUSD from Gnosis vault and user A receives 1 XDAI.
+4) User B sends request to receive 8 GPYUSD from Gnosis vault and user A receives 1 XDAI.

 ```
-  Transaction G3:
+  Transaction G4:
     user B        =>     vault G
      +8 GPYUSD            -8 GPYUSD
     vault G       =>     user A